Information Sessions / Boot Camps / Writing Retreat

 - Excessive white space

 - At least two lines of a paragraph at the bottom or top of a page

 - Overall margins

-Thesis Seminars are offered every semester to clarify Iowa State University's publishing requirements, submission procedures, and common problems for graduate theses and dissertations.
-It is helpful to attend a Thesis Seminar when you first start working on your thesis or dissertation, the semester before you graduate, or in the semester you are graduating (if you have not yet attended).
-We will cover deadlines, formatting guidelines, and other helpful hints for working on your thesis/dissertation.
+Dissertation/Thesis Seminars are offered every semester to clarify Iowa State University's publishing requirements, submission procedures, and common problems for graduate theses and dissertations.
+It is helpful to attend a Dissertation / Thesis Seminar when you first start working on your dissertation or thesis, the semester before you graduate, or in the semester you are graduating (if you have not yet attended).
+We will cover deadlines, formatting guidelines, and other helpful hints for working on your dissertation/thesis.